yearn/yearn-caching-api/README.md

 # Yearn API

-> Small SDK shim + Metadata endpoint for Yearn
+Small SDK shim + Metadata endpoint for Yearn

+This codebase hosts non user specific data provided by the [SDK](https://github.com/yearn/yearn-sdk) to increase the speed of providing this data as well as reducing the number of web3 calls

 ## Setting up GitHub Actions